gsidhu/buzee-tauri/logbook.md

 ## - Check why app updater does not restart the app.
 ## - Check if app updater works on Windows.

+- User can now add files or folders from network/external drives from the Settings.
+- Calling the GlobalShortcut will now only _show_ the window.
+Not hide it.
+If user wants to hide, they can press the minimise button or move to another app/screen.
+- Fixed Svelte store variables for setting StatusBar items.
+Setting UserPreferences in the store on app load.
 - Changed indexing/scan functions so they take a file_path array instead of a single file_path.
-This will allow user to select remote/external drives from the Settings.
+This will allow user to select network/external drives from the Settings.
 - Split DocumentItem creation out of the monolith walk_directory function.
 - Added app updater.
   - Created public/private signing keys for the updater.
 Password stored in Bitwarden.